lesterpjy/uva_msai_vault/DL1/assignments/Assignment 2.md

 2. Modeling of relative relationships: encoding relative distance between tokens allow the method to help the model learn important dependency information like semantics and syntax in natural languages.
 3. Memory efficiency: instead of storing a fixed sized embedding matrix that may take up significant memory for long sequences, relative positions can be calculated on-the-fly, reducing memory consumption.

+## Question 2.8

+### b) Devise specific prompts that test the accumulated knowledge of the model using generate.py.
+You are free to tweak various generation parameters not related to training, such as temperature, p threshold, and the prompt.

+## Question 2.9

+### b) Discuss the benefits of using FlashAttention and what they stem from.

+The attention mechanism is not bottlenecked by computation, but rather by read and writes of the large NxN matrices in softmax step.